zdtyuiop4444/ICapturer_doc/代码补充说明/UDP_packet_define.md

 | Packet header | Packet type | Base station port |
 |     0xFD      |   0xCF07    | 2 bytes variable  |

-Tell the server that the base station is available for data transmition and notify the port base station use to send data.
+Tell the server that the base station is available for data transmission and notify the port base station use to send data.

 ### 1.2.8.
 Device data packet